A lower bound on volumes of end-periodic mapping tori: Introduction

 \begin{theorem} For any surface $S$ with finitely many ends, each accumulated by genus, and any strongly irreducible end-periodic homeomorphism $f \colon S \to S$, we have

 where the constant $C_2$ depends only on the {\em capacity} of $f$. \end{theorem}

-The {\em capacity} of $f$ is a pair of numbers that describes the topology of a subsurface of $S$ where $f$ is ``interesting" (\textit{i.e.} where $f$ does not simply act by translation)---see \Cref{S:complexities}.
+The {\em capacity} of $f$ is a pair of numbers that records two pieces of \emph{finite} topological data that describe the action of $f$ on $S$---see \Cref{S:complexities}.
 Since the surface $S$ has infinite topological type, the dependence of $C_2$ on the capacity of $f$ serves as a substitute for the dependence of Brock's $K_2$ on the topology of the finite-type fiber.

-\begin{remark} We note that this relationship between volumes of hyperbolic 3-manifolds and distance in the pants graph has also been explored in a different setting by Cremaschi--Rodr\'{\i}guez-Migueles--Yarmola \cite{CR-MY} who give upper and lower bounds analogous to those of Brock. \end{remark}

 There are two pieces of data naturally associated to any $f$-invariant component $\Omega \subset \mathcal P(S)$: \begin{enumerate} \item the translation length of $f$ on $\Omega$, denoted $\tau_{\Omega}(f)$, and \item an induced pants decomposition $P_{\Omega}$ of $\partial \overline M_f$. \end{enumerate} See \Cref{sec:bdd-length-inv-comps} for a detailed description.
 The following theorem provides a component that (coarsely) optimizes both of these, and ties the action of $f$ on $\mathcal P(S)$ to a bounded length pants decomposition of $\partial \overline M_f$.